Relational Friction Is Not a Flaw: The Dangers of AI Sycophancy

 By Dr. Alison Cerezo, mpathic’s Chief Science Officer

-A rigorous new study from Oxford and Stanford (Ibrahim et al., 2026) — 3,075 participants, 12,766 human-AI conversations, three weeks of longitudinal exposure — puts hard numbers on something behavioral scientists have long understood.
+A rigorous new study from Oxford and Stanford (Ibrahim et al., 2026), which sampled 3,075 participants across three weeks of chatbot use, altogether consisting of 12,766 human-AI conversations, sheds light on the impacts of ongoing AI use on humans.
 Over the study period, participants became nearly as likely to seek personal advice from sycophantic AI as from close friends and family.
-They reported lower satisfaction with their real-world social interactions.
-When given a direct choice between AI styles, the majority chose sycophantic AI — not because it was more useful, but because it felt easiest to talk to.
+Participants reported lower satisfaction with their real-world social interactions and when given a direct choice between AI styles, the majority chose sycophantic AI.
+This choice was not because sycophantic AI was more useful to participants, but because it felt easiest for them to talk to.
+The authors of this study note that user-side mitigations alone are unlikely to be sufficient because model-level evaluation and calibration is where durable change happens.

 Discover more from mpathic AI